abhirish/jbmkt/content/contact/_index.md

 ---

 Here is a list of ids where you can reach out to me.
-- ISB - abhishek\_rishabhATis.edu
+- ISB - abhishek\_rishabhATisb.edu
-- Gmail - abhirish21ATmail.com
+- Gmail - abhirish21ATgmail.com
 - Phone - (+91)- Seven-Four-Zero-808-9281